jirihavel/flann-wrapper/README.md

-# flann-wrapper
+# OpenCV FLANN Wrapper

-OpenCV FLANN wrapper that uses libsvm data format
+Wrapper for OpenCV FLANN functionality that mimics the command line tools for liblinear and libsvm.
+It also uses their data format.